alkc/apogeereader/README.md

-# spectrawiz-reader
+# spectrawizreader
-An R package for reading Spectrawiz spectral data files
+This is an R package for reading Spectrawiz spectral data files.

+It is currently under development and not yet ready for use.